New BMW iX3: specs, prices and on-sale date

 Using what BMW calls its “fifth-generation eDrive technology”, the iX3’s powertrain will also feature in the forthcoming BMW iNEXT and BMW i4, which are due on sale in 2021.
 The brand claims the density of the electric motor is “30% greater than that of existing fully electric vehicles within the BMW Group portfolio.”

-BMW iX3 performance, acceleration, range and charging
+BMW iX3 performance and acceleration

 Developing 282bhp and 400Nm of torque, the iX3 accelerates from 0-62mph in 6.8 seconds, while the car’s top speed is electronically limited to 112mph.
 The iX3 is rear-wheel drive; no xDrive four-wheel-drive model is planned for the SUV’s launch.